 The Advantages of Kootenai Health’s Total Joint Program

 - Patients receive care from northern Idaho’s only Center of Excellence for Hip and Knee Replacement surgery

-- Patients have access to an orthopedic navigator nurse practitioner that works with patients and their families to guide them through the surgical process
+- Patients have access to an orthopedic nurse navigator that works with patients and their families to guide them through the surgical process.

 - Pre-surgery education allows patients to clearly understand the surgical process and how to have a successful total joint replacement surgery

 - More than 80 percent of our patients return home safely and successfully immediately upon discharge from the hospital